duyanxi/duyanxi.github.io/_pages/about.md

 <a href='https://dl.acm.org/doi/10.1145/3735642'>Paper</a>/Webpage (coming soon)

-This paper introduces a novel approach named T2C, which employs a multilayered clothing representation and a physics-based clothing animation paradigm to generate text-controlled Clothed 4D Humans.
+We introduces T2C, a novel approach that employs a multilayered clothing representation and a physics-based animation paradigm to generate text-controlled clothed human motion.
 </div>
 </div>